Karthik237G/patterns-/README.md

 # patterns
-creataing the patterns using the python and java language.
+creataing the patterns using python